Biscuit authorization

 Background

-Biscuits are used to authorize access to resources (e.g. tables) and are associated with a public/private key pair.
-Public keys are provided when the user creates a resource and are used to validate biscuit signatures during request authorization.
-Users create and attenuate their own tokens (using the corresponding private key) without involving the platform.
-A biscuit must contain, at minimum, a single capability specifying what operation is allowed on which resource.
+Biscuits are a special bearer token used to authorize access to resources (e.g. tables) and are associated with a public/private key pair.
+Public keys are provided when the user creates a resource (such as a table) and are used to validate biscuit signatures during authorization for requests against that resource.
+Users create and attenuate their own biscuits (using the corresponding private key) without the Space and Time platform holding your secrets— full self-custody of your tables!
+A biscuit must contain, at minimum, a single capability (i.e. security configuration, such as "I am allowed to read from this table") specifying what operation is allowed on which resource

 Public Key Cryptography